 One of the most important and trickiest issues personal injury attorneys deal with is how to handle liens in your personal injury settlement.

-In short, if you were injured in a personal injury accident, whether it be an automobile, motorcycle, bicycle or slip and fall accident, it is likely that your health insurance company will file a “lien” against your recovery, which requires that they be reimbursed for medical bills paid on your behalf.
+In short, if you were injured in a personal injury accident in Northbrook or anywhere else, whether it be an automobile, motorcycle, bicycle or slip and fall accident, it is likely that your health insurance company will file a “lien” against your recovery, which requires that they be reimbursed for medical bills paid on your behalf.

 Many accident victims are confounded by this.
 They argue, and rightly so, that they’ve paid insurance premiums for years.
 As such, why should they be penalized for being injured through no fault of their own?

 It’s a matter of contract law.
 While you may not have noticed, it is likely that your health insurance company included subrogation (i.e., reimbursement) language in your health insurance contract which gives them the right to be reimbursed if you are injured by a third party (i.e., the person who caused the accident).

 So, if you are injured by someone else’s negligence and your health insurance pays your bills, you will have to pay them back.

 How it works